Body of Pakistani killed at Texas school arrives in Karachi

 Sabika had planned to return home in a few weeks for Eid al-Fitr, the three-day holiday marking the end of the Muslim holy month of Ramadan.

-Her body reached her hometown before dawn Wednesday and she was to be buried later in the day.

-Sabika was her family's oldest child and began classes at Santa Fe High School last August.
+She was her family's oldest child and began classes at Santa Fe High School last August.
+She had hoped to one day join Pakistan's foreign service.

+Her tearful father was there to receive the body at Karachi airport.
+Abdul Aziz Sheikh has said he hopes her death leads to stricter gun control in the United States.

+Later, thousands of mourners, including the provincial governor, attended her funeral at city's mosque.